MrMicrowaveOven/DrawCircle/README.md

 ## getYCoordinate(x, radius)

 Used to calculate the corresponding y-coordinate for each x-coordinate.
 This should only be used in the parts of the circle that are less 'steep' (-1 < rate of change < 1).
 Otherwise there will be holes, since there will be more than one y-coordinate to each x-coordinate.
-For this reason I would use `get_y_coordinate` to find 1/8th of the points on the circle, then reflect from there.
+For this reason I would use `getYCoordinate` to find 1/8th of the points on the circle, then reflect from there.

 ## drawFirstQuarter(center, radius)